subikshats2025-stud/smart-peace-lily/README.md

 Plant health depends on suitable temperature, humidity, light and soil moisture.
 These conditions can change continuously and may not be noticed by the user.
 This project provides continuous monitoring and converts sensor readings into meaningful plant-health information.

 ## 3. Approach
 The ESP32 reads the DHT22, LDR module and potentiometer.
 Each value is compared with its threshold and classified as GOOD or unsuitable.
 The results are combined into an overall `HEALTHY` or `NEEDS_ATTENTION` status.
-A custom multi-parameter condition is also checked, and all information is transmitted through MQTT.
+A custom multi-parameter condition and soil-moisture trend are also checked, and the information is transmitted through MQTT.

 ## 4. Components and Pin Connections